Last Updated: June 2026

 Summary

 The legal watt limit for e-bikes in Australia is 250 W continuous rated power.
-This applies in every state and territory as of 2026, with no exceptions.
-The NSW 500 W allowance was repealed in March 2026, and the Federal Import Ban prevents non-compliant bikes from entering the country.
+This applies in every state and territory, with one temporary exception: NSW allows up to 500 W until 1 March 2029.
+Tighter federal import rules since December 2025 are also clearing non-compliant bikes from the market.

-The standard is now simple and uniform: 250 W continuous, 25 km/h pedal-assist cut-off, throttle limited to 6 km/h walk-assist, certified to EN 15194.
-A motor stamped 250 W is legal everywhere.
+The national standard is simple: 250 W continuous, 25 km/h pedal-assist cut-off, throttle limited to 6 km/h walk-assist, certified to EN 15194.
+A motor stamped 250 W is legal everywhere, now and beyond 2029.
+A 500 W bike is legal in NSW only and only until 2029.
 Anything above that is an unregistered motor vehicle carrying fines, seizure risk, and no insurance cover.

 For the full legal picture, see our hub article: E-Bike Laws in Australia (2026): Everything You Need to Know.
 Or explore our range of EN 15194 certified e-bikes.